ds-stream/codeaithon-challenge-18/README.md

-# Task 18 - Project Repository
+# Task 18 - Iris Species Classification Model - Project Repository

 This repository provides the structure necessary to approve your assignment.
-Please refer to the contents of this file for all necessary information.
+Please refer to the contents of this file (as well as detailed instructions contained in markdown files in the /docs folder) for all necessary information.

 # Prerequisites